benjamindehli/VoltageControlledCassetteOrgan/README.md

 To achieve an even richer sound, the organ has been recorded twice onto cassette tape, resulting in a double-track effect that adds depth and character.
 Thanks to the inherent idiosyncrasies of tape deck mechanics and the tape itself, each playback yields a slightly different result.

 It also includes impulse responses for two tape delay/echo types and two room reverbs.

+## Release notes

+### Version 2.0.0 (upcoming)

+- Added a plugin version.
+See the section "The plugin version".
+- Corrected the UI values for the drawbars, the envelopes, the LFO and the key click amount.
+- Fixed the translationOutputMax value for the LFO depth.
+- Fixed dead default attributes.
+- Effect bindings now use effectIndex, and empty effects elements were removed.

+### Version 1.3.0 (2025-01-04)

+- Removed amplitude envelope for one shot samples

+### Version 1.2.0 (2023-07-05)

+- Added "All Drawbars (Lite)" preset
+  - No "Double track" feature
+  - Shares samples between drawbars to reduce sample count
+- Set default decay curve and release curve for "Single Drawbar" preset to exponential
+- Minor GUI adjustments

+### Version 1.1.0 (2023-07-03)

+- Fix mouse drag direction for drawbars

+### Version 1.0.0 (2023-06-26)

+- First version released

+## Included formats

+- VST3 (macOS, Windows and Linux)
+- AU (macOS)
+- Standalone application (macOS, Windows and Linux)
+- Decent Sampler

+## The plugin version

+The plugin is a self-contained instrument for macOS, Windows and Linux, available as VST3, AU and Standalone.
+Samples, graphics and impulse responses are all embedded in the plugin itself, losslessly compressed, so there are no external files to install or locate.
+Only the samples for the selected preset are loaded into memory, and a fresh instance lets you choose which preset to load before anything is decoded.

+The plugin has all the controls and features from the Decent Sampler version, including MIDI learn, the master volume fader with output meter, value readouts for the knobs and full DAW automation.
+On top of that, the plugin version adds:

+- Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
+- A velocity curve setting in the settings menu.

 ## Technical specification